Ynn/selfstar/intro-runtime.md

 ![Uninstall the bundle]({#img#}/intro-runtime/trash.png)

-If you check the bundle list again.
-You will see that the bundle is not in the list anymore.
+If you check the bundle list again, you will see that the bundle is gone.

 ### Install/Uninstall using the console

-Installation is performed via the command **install** {code}
+Installation is performed with the  **install** command {code}
 install path
 {/code}